clout-13/phy329_darkenergy_final/README.md

 **Steps to Complete Project**

 1) Conceptualize the math and equations involved
-2) Express the scale factor (or other functions that we intend to study) as a function of the equation of state parameter $w(z)$
+2) Express the scale factor (or other functions that we intend to study) as a function of the equation of state parameter $w(a)$
-3) Identify numerical methods to solve the resulting differential equation and solve using varying values of the $w(z)$
+3) Identify numerical methods to solve the resulting differential equation and solve using varying values of the $w(a)$
 4) Plot solutions
 5) Perform parameter sweeps and explore the impacts on the solution behavior.